joelburget/ghcjs-box/README.md

 # GHCJS box

-This provides a pre-booted [vagrant](https://www.vagrantup.com/) box for all your ghcjs needs.
+This provides a [vagrant](https://www.vagrantup.com/) box with a pre-booted ghcjs running withghc 7.10.1.

 ## Getting Started